Manchester synagogue terrorist was on police bail for alleged rape

 Al-Shamie was also heard to shout “this is what they get for killing our children” as he tried to get inside Heaton Park Hebrew Congregation Synagogue in Crumpsall, Manchester, on Thursday.

-The synagogue’s chairman of trustees, Alan Levy, who helped barricade the doors with the rabbi leading the service, told ITV News he saw Al-Shamie “with a big knife, banging his knife into the glass, trying to get through.”
+The synagogue’s chairman of trustees, Alan Levy, who helped barricade the doors, told ITV News he saw Al-Shamie “with a big knife, banging his knife into the glass, trying to get through.”

 He added: “The heroes of the congregation who saw what was happening then came to the doors because he was trying to break the doors down to get in.